Tuition & Financial Assistance

 VA Satisfactory Progress requires the student to maintain a cumulative GPA of 2.0 or greater after their first semester of attendance.
 Students who fall below a 2.0 GPA will be placed on Warning.
 Students on Warning will have one semester to raise their cumulative GPA so that it satisfies the requirement.
 Students who do not satisfy the cumulative GPA after the warning period will be placed on Carl Sandburg College VA Dismissal and will no longer qualify for VA educational benefits.

-Students will be removed from Carl Sandburg College VA Dismissal when their cumulative GPA rises to a 2.0 or above.
-Students placed on Sandburg VA Dismissal may file a written appeal to reinstate their benefits for an additional semester.
-Appeals should be turned in to the Financial Aid Office and reviewed by the Veterans Satisfactory Progress Committee.
-The appeal will be reviewed within 30 calendar days.
+Students will go back to satisfactory status when their cumulative GPA rises to a 2.0 or above.
+Students placed on Carl Sandburg College VA Dismissal may file a written appeal to reinstate their benefits for an additional semester.
+Appeals are to be completed by the student and returned to the Coordinator of Veterans & Military Personnel Student Services in the Financial Aid Office.
+Appeals will be reviewed by the Veterans satisfactory progress committee within 30 calendar days.
 Students are encouraged to file their appeals early to avoid disruption in benefits.